MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_element_config.md

 ### -field PropertiesCount

 TBD - The number of properties.
-This is a TBD zero / one based count.
+This is a  one based count.

 ### -field MethodsCount